NareshLokhande/DotNet-Major-Project-CDAC/README.md

 5.  **Create a Pull Request**

-    Go to the GitHub repository and submit a pull request describing your changes.
+    Go to the [GitHub repositoyr page](https://github.com/NareshLokhande/Major-Project-CDAC.git) and submit a pull request describing your changes.
 Provide a clear description and reasoning for the modifications.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact
-For questions, support, or feedback, please reach out to us at support@medlab.com.
+For questions, support, or feedback, please reach out to us at nareshlokhande49@gmail.com.